NanoComp/meep/doc/docs/Scheme_Tutorials/Casimir_Forces.md

 </center>

-(here we follow the notations of Parts I and II, rather than the rest of the wiki, in which $\xi$ denotes real frequency in FDTD, and $ω$ denotes the more abstract complex frequency mapping).
+(here we follow the notations of Parts I and II, rather than the rest of the wiki, in which $\xi$ denotes real frequency in FDTD, and ω denotes the more abstract complex frequency mapping).

 The conductivity mapping $ω^2 = \xi^2 + i σ \xi$ must be applied to all dispersions.
 Applying this to $\epsilon(\xi)$ above gives the new dispersion function: